 Begin Demo Video Transcript

-Over the last year we’ve talked to dozens of companies and we hear the same thing from each of them again and again…
+Over the last year we’ve talked to hundreds of enterprise companies & solution providers and we hear the same thing from each of them again and again…

 Deploying XR is difficult, especially at scale.